mpru/shinyloess/README.md

 ### How to run the app

+Visit [https://mpru.shinyapps.io/shinyloess/](https://mpru.shinyapps.io/shinyloess/) to run it online or follow these steps to use it on your computer:

 In your local R installation, make sure you have the packages *shiny*, *ggplot2* and *dplyr*.
 Then run:

 ```r